STAY IN THIS MADNESS!

 So now, lo and behold, the manufacturers have invented locking mechanisms to prevent this.
 I consider the existence of such a feature to be very attractive in selecting a new headlamp.

 Once upon a time, we used these old things called flashlights (or maybe a torch for those of you across the pond).
 Press the button, and the light comes on.
 Press it again, and the light turns off.
 Ah yes, so simple.

-Today it’s awesome that we have these fancy headlamps that can do so many different things, but the problem is that most of them still have just one button to do so.
-Similar to a build-it-yourself piece of furniture, your new headlamp will likely come with a cryptic diagram that’s supposed to explain how to use all the settings.
+Today it’s awesome that we have these fancy headlamps that can do so many different things, but the problem is that most still have just one button operate them with, in addition to a “tap” function on the headlamp’s side.
+Similar to a build-it-yourself piece of furniture from IKEA, your new headlamp will include a cryptic diagram that’s supposed to explain how to use all the settings.

 You’ll find yourself having to enter a magical code to find your favorite light setting.
 For example, press 3 times, hold for 3 seconds – now press 3 times quickly.
 And you’ll have to memorize these codes.
-And Lord forgive you if get stuck on the flashing SOS strobe mode (which nobody uses anyway) and can’t find your way out of it.
+And Lord forgive you if you ever get stuck on the flashing SOS strobe mode (which nobody uses anyway), and can’t find your way out of it.

 5) Cost & Weight